 M.A. in Arab Studies, School of Foreign Service, Georgetown University

 B.A. in Political Science and Sociology, New College (Sarasota, Florida)

 Dr. Joseph’s research is in the fields of Middle East and environmental history, encompassing work on land use and peasant legal rights, natural resource management, political ecology, women’s social history, and inter-faith relations during the early modern and modern periods.
-In addition to having presented her research at numerous conferences, Dr. Joseph has published several books and numerous articles in such journals as: Islam and Christian-Muslim Relations; Frontiers: A Journal of Women’s Studies; Rural History: Economy, Society, Culture; The British Journal of Middle Eastern Studies; the Journal of Muslim Minority Affairs; and Environment and History.
-Her research has been funded both by national and international grants, including Fulbright-Hays.
-Currently, Dr. Joseph is involved in a European research collaboration led by Harvard University, Ghent University and the International Institute of Social History in Amsterdam focusing on global capitalism and commodity frontiers from the 16th-21st centuries.
+In addition to having presented her research at numerous conferences, Dr. Joseph has published several books and various articles in such journals as: Islam and Christian-Muslim Relations; Frontiers: A Journal of Women’s Studies; Rural History: Economy, Society, Culture; The British Journal of Middle Eastern Studies; the Journal of Muslim Minority Affairs; and Environment and History.
+Her research has been funded both by national and international grants.
+Currently, Dr. Joseph is involved in a research collaboration led by Harvard University, Ghent University and the International Institute of Social History in Amsterdam focusing on global capitalism and commodity frontiers from the 16th-21st centuries.

 In her free time, she enjoys reading, watching movies, traveling, and exploring the desert.